 \section{Abstract}

-Following previous work we further explore the possibility that the chirally broken phase of gauge theories admits an infrared fixed point interpretation.
-The slope of the $\beta$ function, $\beta'_*$, is found to vanish at the infrared fixed point which has several attractive features such as logarithmic running.
-We provide a more in-depth analysis of our previous result that the mass anomalous assumes $\gamma_* = 1$ at the fixed point.
+Following our previous work, we further investigate the possibility that the chirally broken phase of gauge theories admits an infrared fixed-point interpretation.
+The slope of the $\beta$ function, $\beta'_*$, is found to vanish at the infrared fixed point which has several attractive features, including logarithmic running.
+We provide a more in-depth analysis of our previous result that the mass anomalous dimension assumes $\gamma_* = 1$ at the fixed point.
 The results are found to be consistent with ${\cal N}=1$ supersymmetric gauge theories.
-In a second part the specific properties of a dilaton, the (pseudo) Goldstone, due to spontaneous symmetry breaking are investigated.
+In a second part the specific properties of a dilaton, the (pseudo) Goldstone due to spontaneous symmetry breaking, are investigated.
 Dilaton soft theorems indicate that a soft dilaton mass can only originate from an operator of scaling dimension two.
 In the gauge theory this role is taken on by the $\bar qq$-operator.
-The QCD dilaton candidate, the $\sigma = f_0(500)$ meson is investigated and the singlet-octet mixing is found to be relevant.
-We briefly discuss the dilaton as a candidate for the Higgs boson, which relies on the ratio of dilaton to pion decay constant being close to unity.
-In QCD this is approximately satisfied but it is remains unclear if this is accidental or whether there is yet to be uncovered principle behind it
+The QCD dilaton candidate, the $\sigma = f_0(500)$ meson, is investigated and singlet-octet mixing is found to be relevant.
+Finally, we briefly discuss the dilaton as a potential Higgs boson candidate, which requires the ratio of dilaton to pion decay constants to be close to unity.
+In QCD this condition is approximately satisfied, though it remains unclear whether this is accidental or a consequence of a yet to be uncovered principle.

 \mdseries